netsys-edinburgh/CoreKube/docs/Evaluation.md

 <th>GUI</th>
 <td>

-Open the CoreKube Kubernetes dashboard, with the simulation ongoing.
+Open the CoreKube Kubernetes dashboard, with the experiment running.
 If needed, you can obtain the URL once again by SSH-into the master node of the CoreKube cluster (`masterck`).

 In the table titled "Pods," choose any random worker pod and delete it to simulate a sudden critical failure.
 This can be done using the three-circle button on the right end of each row.